-Our style is Tai Chi Praying Mantis Kung Fu (Tai Chi Tang Lang), from the lineage of Grandmaster Chiu, Chuk Kai.
-Each class is run by Master Lee, along with assistant instructors Rick Powell, Nancy Benedetti, John Winkelman, Mark Van Kuik and Tracy Olmsted.
+Our style is Tai Chi Praying Mantis Kung Fu (Tai Chi Tang Lang), from the lineage of Grandmaster Chiu Chuk Kai.
+Each class is run by Master Lee, along with assistant instructors Rick Powell, John Winkelman, Mark Van Kuik and Tracy Olmsted.

 Classes consist of warmup calisthenics, stance and kicking exercises, body conditioning and kicking drills, and forms.
-As students progress they will learn a wide variety of self defense techniques.
+As students advance in their practice they will learn a wide variety of self defense techniques.

 We teach a wide variety of forms, including single- and two-person empty hand forms, and many weapons such as the stick, dao (curved sword), spear, daggers, yao dao (halberd), and cane.
 We also teach many two-person weapons forms, such as spear vs. sword and daggers vs. umbrella.